lezcano/geotorch/README.rst

 Each constraint in GeoTorch is implemented as a manifold.
 These give the user more flexibility on the options that they choose for each parametrization.
-All these support Riemannian Gradient Descent by default (more on this `here`_), but they also support optimization via any other PyTorch optimizer.
+All these support Riemannian Gradient Descent (more on this `here`_), but they also support optimization via any other PyTorch optimizer.

 GeoTorch currently supports the following spaces: